Must see places and quirky things to do on the Isle of Man including the Old Fairy Bridge, a Manx giant, ancient monuments, and the Magnetic Hill

 2. Old Fairy Bridge

 Many are familiar with the Fairy Bridge, but less known is the ‘Real’ Fairy Bridge situated over Middle River near Kewaigue.
-The newer bridge was designated such by some who felt it would be more suited to the tourists visiting the Island, yet the true magic and mystery surrounds this older bridge.
+The newer bridge was designated such by some who felt it would be more suited to the tourists visiting the Island, yet the true magic and mystery surround this older bridge.
 Sadly many people are leaving items at the bridges that are non-biodegradable, so while we would encourage you to go and pay your respects (Lay Mie Moonjie Veggey – Good day little people in Manx Gaelic), perhaps a gift of flowers, shells or just a wish would be best to keep the fairies’ home a natural beauty.

 3. Wallabies living in the Wild